wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/fundamentals.md

 when trying to account for these overheads.
 And yet, not accounting for them can lead to overly optimistic performance expectations.

-#### Simulating Overhead
+#### Simulating Service Overhead

 The simulation app below simulates the execution of the client-server setup depicted in Figure 1 of the
 [Client-Server module]({{site.baseurl}}/pedagogic_modules/pdcc/distributed_computing/client_server/#/basics).
-But unlike the setup in that module, here each server is implemented as a CI service that experience some _overhead_ (a time in seconds) each time a task is started.
-This i s the time needed to perform _startup_ operations to configure the environment for executing the task (e.g., booting a VM instance).
+But here each server is implemented as a
+CI service that experience some _overhead_ (a time in seconds) each time a task is started.
+This is the time needed to perform _startup_ operations to configure the environment for executing the task (e.g., booting a VM instance).
 As a result, if it has high overhead, a server may not be as attractive as it may seem based on purely its network connectivity and